DylanMeeus/springboot_jwt_blog/_posts/2015-11-30-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ![rust api jwt GET request](https://cdn.auth0.com/blog/rust-api/rust-api-6.png)

-> **Note:** This implementation doesn't deal with JWT expiry, which would be necessary for security in a production app.

 ## Aside: Authenticating Your Rust API with Auth0

 Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
 Adding authentication to your Rust API based on your Auth0 account is simple--just replace the secret key in the example above with your Auth0 secret key.